chance10113/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+[Closure is how private variables can exist in functions.
+It allows functions within functions, where the nested ones can have access to parent functions, but not the other way around.]
 2. Study the following code, then answer the questions below.

 ```js